Rambouillet conference: Executive branch

+Judicial branch

 Kosovo was to have a constitutional court, a supreme court, district courts, and communal courts.
 The constitutional court and supreme court would each have 9 judges.
 An office of the prosecutor, led by a chief prosecutor, would be responsible for prosecuting individuals who violate the criminal laws of Kosovo.
 With the exception of immigration and customs related crimes, any person arrested within Kosovo would subject to the jurisdiction of the Kosovo courts.
 The rights and freedoms set forth in the European Convention on Human Rights would apply directly in Kosovo.
 An ombudsman institution would be established to protect human and community rights in Kosovo.